 - Web browsers — some options include Chrome, Safari, Microsoft Edge, Firefox, Brave, or Opera.
 To code, you will need a web browser.

-- A local webserver allows you to test your code on your computer without publishing anything on the internet.
+- A local web server allows you to test your code on your computer without publishing anything online.

 - Graphics editor — to assist in creating and editing the graphical elements